I’m a Colorado local with insights into the most fun and unique things to do in Boulder!

 Pearl Street Mall

-Pearl Street Mall is an outdoor shopping area with plenty of stores, bars, restaurants, a free electric train ride for kids, and outdoor spaces to relax or cool off.
-You’ll see shops you recognize, but there are also lots of independent stores where you can find something unique along the Pearl Street Mall to bring home from your day in Boulder.
+One of the best things to do in Boulder, Colorado, Pearl Street Mall is an outdoor shopping area with stores, bars, restaurants, and street performers.
+You’ll see shops you recognize, but there are also lots of independent stores where you can find something unique along the mall to bring home from your day in Boulder.

 🚲 Want a good overview?
 Try an Electric Cruiser Fat Tire Bike Tour to take you past the big sights in Boulder like CU, Chautauqua, and more.